sdball/printable-ascii/README.md

 Compact output is available with `--compact`

-On its own `--compact` only prints the ASCII characters without newlines.
+On its own `--compact` prints the characters as a single line.

 ```
-$ printable-ascii --binary-digits
+$ printable-ascii --octal-digits
 0
 1
+2
+3
+4
+5
+6
+7
 ```

 ```
 $ printable-ascii --binary-digits --compact
-01%
+01234567
 ```

+When combined with `--json` then `--compact` prints the characters as a combined string in an array.

 ```
 $ printable-ascii --binary-digits --json